 - focused on an individual mission/sensor or multi-mission data set and tailored to specific preservation/curation requirements.(a mission or community objective, driven by research or application needs, decided outside of an OAIS archival function)

-The identification of these requirements is a first step in the workflow, isn’t it? (and not part of the definition)
+The identification of these requirements is a first step in the workflow, isn’t it?
+YES (and not part of the definition)

 Should curation requirements be considered as part of the LTDP preservation process?
-Seem wrong if LTDP is trying to separate preservation and curation concerns.
+(The curation requirements should be considered part of the LTDP Preservation Workflow in the Initialization Phase) Seem wrong if LTDP is trying to separate preservation and curation concerns.

 Agreement that it is useful to try to identify these concerns as early as possible.
 But they also change over time especially as technology changes and knowledge is generated.